-The annual event was launched as a national teach-in on April 22, 1970, by former Senator Gaylord Nelson, McCloskey and others.
+The annual event was launched as a national teach-in on April 22, 1970, by former Sen. Gaylord Nelson, McCloskey and others.
 Earth Day galvanized a political movement that led to some of the country's most significant environmental legislation, including the Endangered Species Act and the Clean Water Act.

 At a panel discussion on the Endangered Species Act and its future, held Jan.
 31 at the Western Section of The Wildlife Society's annual meeting in Sacramento, Calif., McCloskey recalled the FBI's scrutiny of the event.
 According to McCloskey, President Richard Nixon ordered the FBI to observe college students across the country.